 An external, arbitrary identifier can be added to each display unit.
 The External Id can be any desired string.
 Broadsign Control Player will then write out the external id in the player’s share directory in a file named display_unit_external_id.txt.
-This file can then be read by third-party applications or flash content that requires a unique action for each player based on this identifier.
+This file can then be read by third-party applications that requires a unique action for each player based on this identifier.
 Broadsign Control does not enforce any validation or uniqueness of the External Id.

 All players assigned to a display unit will display their content on the corresponding player systems.
 The players assigned to a display unit can be viewed, added to, or removed from the Players tab of the display unit properties dialog, or from the “Add Player to Display Unit...” option in the display unit contextual menu.

 Keep in mind that, if a player is already associated with a display unit, it cannot be associated to another without being disassociated from the first display unit.

 When a player is associated to a display unit, the player will not perceive the change until it has polled once and retrieved the new setting from Broadsign Server.